oznogon/gattaibushido-public/rules/02_pilots.md

 **Advice:** TBD

-**Starting Mods:**
-* Green (The Noob): +1 Fan Club, +2 Pit Crew
+**Starting Mods:** +1 Fan Club, +2 Pit Crew

-**Recurring Mods:**
-* Green (The Noob): +1 Pit Crew
+**Recurring Mods:** +1 Pit Crew

 **Lesson Trigger:** Green earns a lesson when her enthusiastic inexperience gets the entire team into trouble.

 **Gambit Specialties:** Everyone else's annoying, demeaning, and back-breaking crap work.

-##### Primary Tech

-**I've Got This!** Green has more options to keep Pushing against seemingly-unbeatable high cards during Throwdowns.
+**Primary Tech: I've Got This!** Green has more options to keep Pushing against seemingly-unbeatable high cards during Throwdowns.
 Each use costs a single Charge.

 1. In a Throwdown, Green beats Aces with Twos *and* Threes
 2. ...and Fours
 3. ...and she can beat Kings with Twos!

-##### Secondary Tech

-**It Was Like That When I Found It!** Green is adept at avoiding the blame for the worst of situations, and preserving the status quo.
+**Secondary Tech: It Was Like That When I Found It!** Green is adept at avoiding the blame for the worst of situations, and preserving the status quo.
 During a new Mission Scenario, Green can choose to negate self-caused +Schism events, up to a number of occurrences equal to her rank in this Tech.

-##### Special Notes

-Green is at the very bottom of the Team's hierarchy, both officially and socially.
+**Special Notes:** Green is at the very bottom of the Team's hierarchy, both officially and socially.
 She's the newest to join, and hasn't had time to make really strong friendships yet.
 As such, she gets assigned the absolute shit duties no one else wants, and is sent out on pointless errands whenever they want to get rid of her.
 If you are interested in starting play as the lowest of the team and taking on this role-playing challenge, then Green is the Pilot for you!

 #### Orange: The Otaku (hyperfocus to the max)